HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Implementation details

 where $d$ is the dimensionality of the encoding.
 To calculate the gene-PE, for each cell, genes are first sorted in descending order of expression.
 Since most of the spatial transcriptomics are noisy, ranking is done after denoising using MAGIC.
 The rank of each gene $g$ reflects its relative expression within the cell:

 We then apply sinusoidal encoding based on the rank values as follows:

 This treats genes within a cell as a soft sequence, allowing the model to distinguish highly expressed genes from lowly expressed ones based on their position in the transcriptional program.
 Sinusoidal encodings on rank preserve relative ordering and allow the model to capture patterns in gene expression.
-Since the same gene can have different ranks across cells, the resulting embedding is context-dependent, enabling the model to learn cell-specific regulatory roles of genes.
+Since the same gene can have different ranks across cells, the resulting embedding is context-dependent, enabling the model to learn cell-specific co-expression roles of genes.
 This is important for spatial transcriptomics, where the function and relevance of a gene may vary depending on the cell type and microenvironment.

-Together, the PE helps HEIST incorporate spatial geometry and transcriptional ordering in a biologically meaningful and computation-efficient way.
+where $\mH_c^{(0)}$ and $\mH_g^{k^{(0)}}$ are the input cell and gene embeddings for cell $k$, respectively. {Since we have 2D sinusoidal PEs, the first $\frac{d}{2}$ half of the dimensions correspond to the $x$ co-ordinate from the $(x,y)$ pair.
+To add $(x,y)$ pair to the $d$ dimensional vector, we repeat the co-ordinates as $[x,\dots \frac{d}{2} \text{ times}, x, y,\dots \frac{d}{2} \text{ times}, y]$.
+This way we are adding two $d$ dimensional vectors.
+Similarly for genes, we add the scalar value of gene expression to each dimension.} Together, the PE helps HEIST incorporate spatial geometry and transcriptional ordering in a biologically meaningful and computation-efficient way.